phetsims/phet-info/doc/accessible-preferences-quickstart-guide.md

 Here is an example of using the options for a sun/Slider implemented for Quadrilateral's Input Tab:

 **Slider Description Design Tips:** Sliders always need a range of object responses to communicate their current and changed values.
 Object responses can be quantitative or qualitative.
-Be mindful of where you might need to adjust for singular or plural wording, e.g. "1 value" versus "5 values".
-A help text description is often helpful, but always optional.
-For the Preferences Menu, context responses for slider components are likley not needed.
+Be mindful of where you might need to adjust for singular or plural wording, e.g., "1 value" versus "5 values".
+A help text description is often helpful but always optional.
+For the Preferences Menu, context responses for slider components are likely not needed.
 This is not the case for sliders in simulations.

 ```js
 const mySlider = new Slider( someProperty, {